PERT Writing Study Guide: Spelling

 Brake vs. Break

-• “Brake” refers to the device used to stop a vehicle.
+• “Brake” refers to a device used to stop motion.

 • “Break” means to separate or destroy something.

-• Example: “Press the brake to stop the car.” / “Don’t break that vase!”
+• Examples: “Press the brake to stop the car.”
+“Don’t break that vase!”

 Peace vs. Piece